Check, Please! (webcomic): Development

 Check, Please! is written and drawn by Ngozi Ukazu, a graduate of the Savannah College of Art and Design.
 Ukazu can't skate, but has a large amount of knowledge on hockey and hockey culture.
 She credits this to three months of research she did at Yale, as she was writing screenplay Hardy, starring a hockey player who falls in love with his best friend.
 Ukazu describes Check, Please! as somewhat of a reaction to Hardy, as her screenplay was rather depressing.
 Hardy featured themes of "addiction, externalized and internalized homophobia, the anxiety of graduating and feelings of failure."
 Ukazu described Check, Please!-protagonist Eric as "born to balance that out," and she suggested that Check, Please! conceived out of the question of whether "someone like Bitty [can] survive in a world like Hardy's."

 Ukazu's ice hockey stories are inspired by narratives built around hockey players such as Jonathan Toews, Sidney Crosby, and Patrick Kane.
 Gavia Baker-Whitelaw of The Daily Dot described Ukazu's relationship with her webcomic as though Ukazu herself is part of the fandom.
 Ukazu draws short comic strips that were described by Baker-Whitelaw as "fanfiction of her own creation," and Ukazu's constant interactions with fans of the webcomic on Tumblr accentuates this.

 In 2015, Ukazu launched a Kickstarter campaign in order to publish a first volume for the webcomic.
-Due of its large fan base, Check, Please! quickly reached its initial goal of $15,000 USD, eventually making $74,000 USD.
+Due to its large fan base, Check, Please! quickly reached its initial goal of $15,000 USD, eventually making US$74,000.
 A second Kickstarter campaign was launched September 2016, raising nearly $400,000 on a $32,500 goal, becoming the most-funded webcomic on Kickstarter.
 In June 2017, it was announced that First Second Books would publish two volumes of the webcomic.
 A third Kickstarter campaign was begun in November 2019 so Ukazu could launch what she described as a "chirpbook," collecting Bitty's best tweets to round out the Check Please! story.
 Within a single day, Ukazu surpassed her original goal of $26,000.
 In April 2021, Ukazu started a final Kickstarter campaign to bring Year Four to print and quickly surpassed her original goal of $63,000.
 One of the rewards included a new comic entitled "Madison" taking place between Years Two and Three.
 On the final day of the campaign, the Check Please!
 Year Four Kickstarter became the most funded webcomics Kickstarter ever.